 It works too!!
 So, now we have a script that is a lot more powerful than the first version.

-And in the same way we use $1 to read the first argument passed to the script via the command line, we can use $2, $3, $4, etc… for the second, third, fourth argument…and so on.
+And in the same way, we use $1 to read the first argument passed to the script via the command line, we can use $2, $3, $4, etc… for the second, third, and fourth argument…and so on.

 For clarity, let’s print the value of $2 and $3 when we execute our script using the echo command: